 Demand Variability

 Retail traffic is inherently volatile.
 A Saturday in November bears no resemblance to a Tuesday in February.
 Staffing decisions made on static templates lead to systematic over- or under-coverage.
-Effective retail scheduling software integrates demand forecasting that pulls from historical sales data, customer traffic patterns, and seasonal trends to generate staffing recommendations aligned to actual volume.
+Effective retail scheduling software integrates demand forecasting that draws on historical sales data, customer traffic patterns, and seasonal trends to generate staffing recommendations aligned with actual volume.

 Part-Time and Variable Availability Workforces